Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Real-world applications

 GRB datasets have typically been analyzed after using a $\log_{10}$ transformation to remove skewness in the dataset.
 This summary transformation is somewhat arbitrary so~\citet{berryandmaitra19} used their Transformation-infused $K$-means (TiK-means) algorithm to alternately transform features and cluster skewed datasets.
-A modification~\citep{berryandmaitra19} of the jump statistic that accounts for the use of transformations in the algorithm found five groups that were characterized as long-intermediate-intermediate, short-faint-intermediate, short-faint-soft, long-bright-hard and long-intermediate-hard in terms of their duration ($T_{90}$), total fluence ($F_t$) and spectral hardness ($H_{321}$) which are the summaries used to characterize GRB groups~\citep{mukherjeeetal98}.
+A modification~\citep{berryandmaitra19} of the jump statistic that accounts for the use of transformations in the algorithm found five groups that were characterized as long-intermediate-intermediate, short-faint-intermediate, short-faint-soft, long-bright-hard and long-intermediate-hard in terms of their duration ($T_{90}$), total fluence ($F_{total}$) and spectral hardness ($H_{321}$) which are the summaries used to characterize GRB groups~\citep{mukherjeeetal98}.

 The fields of the BATSE 4Br catalog are heavily correlated in the log-scale.
 This has led many researchers to argue for and summarily ignore all but a few variables in their analysis.
 Here we explore performance using KNOB-SynC on the first three PCs (accounting for 96.27\% of the total variance) of the nine scaled log-transformed variables which is equivalent to using KNOB-SynC with the generalized Mahalanobis distance.
-The $k$-means phase applied on the 3 PCs found 5 groups.
+The $k$-means phase applied on the 3 PCs finds 5 groups.
 KNOB-SynC does not enter the merging stage at all since the maximum and generalized overlaps are the same.
-We now
+Comparison of

-compare our results with those obtained by~\citet{berryandmaitra19} in Figure \ref{fig:grb.kns.c5} and Table \ref{tab:grb.kns.c5}.
-The confusion matrix shows fairly good agreement with the two sets of results ($\mR=0.868$).
-The first and the fourth groups have short burst durations ($T_{90}$) and soft spectral hardness ($H_{321}$) although the first group has fainter total fluence ($F_{t}$).
+our results~(Figure \ref{fig:grb.kns.c5} and Table~\ref{tab:grb.kns.c5}) with those of~\citet{berryandmaitra19} shows fairly good agreement in the confusion matrix ($\mR=0.868$).
+The first and the fourth groups have short burst durations ($T_{90}$) and soft spectral hardness ($H_{321}$) although the first group has fainter total fluence ($F_{total}$).
 Groups 2 and 3 have long durations and bright fluences but different spectral hardness.
 Group 5 has long duration GRBs but with intermediate fluence and spectral hardness.
 The true number and kinds of GRB groups is not known but our results show that the KNOB-SynC solution yields groups that are distinct, interpretable and in line with the newer results obtained by TiK-means ~\citep{berryandmaitra19} or MBC~\citep{chattopadhyayandmaitra17,chattopadhyayandmaitra18}.